 Blocks (Poro rākau)

-Children of all ages and stages love working with blocks.
+Tamariki of all ages and stages love working with blocks.
 From simply carrying blocks from A to B, to building towers, bridges and entire villages, playing with blocks offers numerous opportunities for growth and development.
-Children learn about cause and effect, spatial awareness and balance while also building crucial skills like problem solving, persistence and team work.
+Tamariki learn about cause and effect, spatial awareness and balance while also building crucial skills like problem solving, persistence and team work.

 Building and construction

 Many Evolve Education centres have their own construction area – a dedicated space where tamariki can develop their problem solving skills and learn concepts like balance, force and measurement as they learn to use tools and materials to build amazing creations.
 Building gives children an opportunity to test their ideas, collaborate and gain the immense satisfaction of seeing their design idea become a reality.